minvws/gfmodules-technische-documentatie/README.md

 # Generieke Functies Technische Documentatie

-This repository contains the technical documentation for the Generieke Functies platform, part of the 'Generieke Functies, lokalisatie en addressering' project of the Ministry of Health, Welfare and Sport of the Dutch government.
+This repository contains the technical documentation for the 'Generieke Functies, lokalisatie en addressering' project of the Ministry of Health, Welfare and Sport of the Dutch government.

 The documentation covers services and integration patterns for